Annual Membership Renewal

 Members who have not submitted a completed renewal survey and membership fee by June 1, 2022 will receive a notice of intention to suspend their certificate of registration 60 days after the renewal deadline.

 This information is for members with one of the following certificates of registration:

 - Independent Practice

 - Under serviced Area

-CPSO’s membership year runs from June 1 to May 31.
 A physician becomes a member of the College when issued a certificate of registration authorizing you to practice medicine in Ontario.
-You retain your certificate by fully completing the online form and submitting payment annually.
-Your new membership certificate and annual fee receipt is available in the Member Portal on the College’s website.
+In order to avoid the suspension and expiry of your certificate of registration, you are required to complete the online survey and submit payment annually.
+Your new membership card and annual fee receipt is available in the Member Portal on the College’s website.